Drenight/MIT6.824/ZooKeeper_notes.md

 Types of znode?
 1. Regular: client create&delete
 2. Ephemeral: client create, can be del by system automatically when session terminate
+   - When system believe client died
+3. SEQ, appended with a number by ZK, which is never repeated

 Sequential flag?
 - father's is smaller than son's